-There’s a new era of Charmed premiering on The CW, but after watching the pilot (and with everything that’s gone on behind-the-scenes), I won’t be watching any more as I don’t believe this series honors the original.
+A new era of Charmed premiered on The CW in 2018, but after watching the pilot (and with everything that’s gone on behind-the-scenes), I won’t be watching any more as I don’t believe this series honors the original.

 I didn’t watch the original Charmed live.
 It began when I was the young age of two-years-old and was a show that I gradually began to watch at around the age of seven.